DFE-Digital/early-years-foundation-recovery/cms/CONTENTFUL.md

 In order to show a text input when the last option is selected, provide a string in the `other` field.
 This string becomes the label text.
 If you want to provide the user with more space to write, also turn on the `more` field.
 This changes the text input to a textarea field.

+If instead you want to append a textarea field after to record the reasons for their answer, just enable `more` without `other`.

+To give an alternative `answer` separated by a divider, provide a string in the `or` field.

 If the question is a feedback question it will not dynamically use the number of correct answers to determine if it is a radio button or checkbox.
 `multi_select` defaults to off using the radio button template.

 If the question needs to be hidden once it is answered, so it is not answered again in another form, enable `skippable`.

+---

+Cookies: `course_feedback_started` and `course_feedback_completed`